EMEA Challengers Playoffs: Teams, Format, Prices & More

 EMEA Challengers Playoffs: Tournament Format

 The EMEA playoffs will be played in a “double elimination bracket” tournament format, meaning that even if your favorite team loses a single match, they still have a chance to win the entire tournament (although the road to get there will be much longer).
-The four highest seeded teams received a bye in the first round, automatically advancing them to the quarterfinals.
+The four highest seeded teams received a bye in the round, automatically advancing them to the quarterfinals.
 Those teams are Acend, Gambit Esports, SuperMassive Blaze, and G2 Esports.
 Below you can find the entire bracket along with the tournament schedules.

 EMEA Challengers Playoffs: Prize Money